xiaohk/stickyland/README.md

 ## Install

-First you need to have JupyterLab installed.
+First you need to install JupyterLab.
 Then you can install StickyLand with `pip`:

 ```bash
 pip install jupyterlab-stickyland